 Supplier Diversity / Small Business Program:

 GE Aviation Small Business Policy statement: Buyers must give maximum practicable consideration to small, women-owned small, small disadvantaged, veteran-owned small, service-disabled veteran-owned small, and HUBZone small business concerns, and are obligated to solicit and use their best efforts to place purchase orders with such concerns except where competitive conditions, timely delivery, and efficient performance of the contract do not permit it.
-(522.05) Janice Lin, GM Sourcing
+(522.05) Mike Wagner, GM Sourcing

 Minimum Quality Requirements: Please note that the minimum quality requirement for Engines and Systems flight hardware is AS9100 certification.
 NADCAP certification is required for special processes.
 GE does not do open bidding.
 Quality and financial stability assessments will be completed before becoming a supplier.
 Terms will be C64 http://www.geaviation.com/company/doing-business-with-aviation/.

 Business Class Definition: GE Aviation uses the Federal Government’s definitions for Small, Disadvantaged, Woman, Veteran, Service Disabled Veteran, and HUBZone, as stated in Far Part 19.
-The primary NAICS codes for Engines, Engine Services, Avionics and Power, and Systems Hardware and Research are NAICS 336412, 336413, and 54172.
+The primary NAICS codes for Engines, Engine Services, Avionics and Power, and Systems Hardware and Research are NAICS 336412, 336413, and 514715.
 A small business must have less than 1,500 employees for NAICS 336412 and 541715; and <1,250 for NAICS 336413.